Music Aptitude Test Preparation: Complete Guide for UK Parents

 Covering:

-Describing music using age appropriate language
+Describing music using age-appropriate language

 Detailed Listening, Visualisation, Movement

-Using emotions to discern sounds and changes
+Using emotions to discern changes in sounds

 📱 Music Aptitude Maestros App

-Co-founded by Ashbea Music, this is the only UK app specifically designed to cover all four components of the Music Aptitude Test.
+Co-founded by Ashley and Bea from Ashbea Music, this is the only UK app specifically designed to cover:

-🎓 Digital and Live Music Aptitude Mastery Courses
+🎓 Digital and LiveMusic Aptitude Mastery Courses

 We teach: